- Off road parking

 - Broadband / WiFi

-A superb, stone-built Georgian house, situated at the top end of quiet, historic Castlegate, in the market town of Kirkbymoorside.
+This superb, stone-built Georgian cottage is a self-contained wing of the owner's home, situated at the top end of quiet, historic Castlegate, in the market town of Kirkbymoorside.
 It has been tastefully renovated with a wealth of original features.
 The house is particularly spacious, charmingly furnished and overlooks a large, mature, south-facing garden, beyond which lies open fields and countryside, with numerous public footpaths.
 In a very quiet and secluded position, Park House is only three minutes' walk from the hustle and bustle of the centre of the town with its delicatessen, bakery, antique shops, tea rooms, pubs, restaurants and weekly market.
 The property is a great base from which to explore the North York Moors and historic coast as well as the city of York, stately homes, museums and castles.
-Step back in time on the famous Pickering to Grosmont stream railway, or simply relax and unwind.
+Step back in time on the famous Pickering to Grosmont steam railway, or simply relax and unwind.

 Two bedrooms: 1 x king-size double, 1 x twin.
-Bathroom with bath with glass screen shower over, basin & WC.
-Ground floor cloakroom with basin & WC.
-Fitted kitchen.
+Bathroom with bath with shower over, basin & WC.
+Ground floor basin & WC.
+Galley-style kitchen.
 Large dining room.
 Sitting room with woodburner.
 Entrance hall (boot room).

-Gas central heating with woodburner in sitting room.
+Gas central heating with woodburner.
 Electric oven & hob, microwave, fridge, washing machine, dishwasher, TV with Freeview, DVD, radio/CD player, WiFi.
 Fuel, power & starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Lockable bike storage.
-Beautiful south-facing garden with garden furniture.
+Private use of beautiful south-facing garden with furniture.
 Sorry, no pets & no smoking.
 Shops & pub 3 mins walk.
 Note: This property does not accept guests under the age of 18.
 Note: This property accepts a maximum of 2 people.

 Note: This property does not accept guests under the age of 18.